 - Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
 Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench/socket and the supplied washers, attach the caliper bracket to upright.
 The left and right caliper brackets are identical and symmetrical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 70 lb-ft.
+Torque to 55 lb-ft. - Note: you will see 2 threaded M6x1.0 holes in the bracket that are not used.
+These are for the addition of brake duct adapters should you decide to fabricate/install some ducting for additional airflow.
+They are not used in the normal installation of this brake system.